shafiquejamal/portfolioanalysis/README.md

 - I assume everything is in the same currency, including the trading costs, initial investment, and the NAV, Ex-Dividend, etc. data that is in the database.
 - I assume that only whole quantities of ETFs can be purchased (e.g. can't buy 0.237 shares of an ETF).
 - At each rebalancing interval, I rebalance only those securities whose weight in the portfolio (excluding accumulated Ex-Dividends and cash) is different from the desired weight by the maximum allowed deviation.
-Rebalancing the other securities might cause the weight to be different by more than the maximum allowed deviation.
+Rebalancing the other securities might cause the new weight after rebalancing to be different by more than the maximum allowed deviation.
 - If there is enough cash left over from accumulated Ex-Dividends, previous rebalancing and transactions, I make sure to purchase more ETFs, even if this results in excessive weight deviation, because excessive deviation is less bad than having cash lying around in the account.
 - To calculate annual average return, I assume that at the end the portfolio will be liquidated and so account for trading and bid-ask costs.
 - I assume that ETF annual fees and commission are taken care of internally.